priyanshu938/Starvis-AI-Project/README.md

 12."open teams" : opens ms teams in your system

+13."photo" : takes photo from your camera and saves it in your local storage

-13."bye" : say bye to close the Starvis AI
+14."bye" : say bye to close the Starvis AI

 At last, do change the spoken commands as per your comfort and add some more commands to make your life easier.